RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 #### Example 2

-For a second example we take a minor variation on the first and replace the first line segment in the source geometry with a cusp Bézier.
+For a second example we take a minor variation on the first and replace the first line segment in the source polygon with a cusp Bézier.

 ![Blend Group Polyline](./media/blend-group-polyline-with-cusp-bezier.png)